by Andrea M. Darcy

 If you are mindful, fully in the present?
 You might notice she is in a good mood and smiling, and truly likes your sweater.

-Have a mindfulness practise?
 A short mindfulness meditation before Christmas dinner can make all the difference.
-(If you want to learn now, go read our easy “Guide to Mindfulness“).
+(If you want to learn how now, go read our easy “Guide to Mindfulness“).

-If not, use a mindfulness ‘trick’ whenever you notice you are caught up in your head or feeling stressed and edgy, such as:
+Or use a mindfulness ‘trick’ whenever you notice you are caught up in your head or feeling stressed and edgy:

 - Put your attention on your feet, noticing the ground beneath you.